We all are different, yet same

 Ever wondered why we all are different?

-One finds joy, another only sorrow.
+One finds joy, the other sorrow.

-One is rich, another poor.
+One is rich, the other poor.

-One is healthy, another chronically ill.
+One is healthy, the other ill.

 Are we really what we appear to be?

-Are we really the body and mind?
+Are we the body and mind?

 What is this 'I' that is aware?

-What is this 'I' which perceives?
+What is this 'I' that perceives?

 What is this 'I' which just is?

-Awareness is the ground - the basis of all experiences.
+Awareness is the ground, the basis of all experiences.
 I am the one who is watching everything happen.